 The Community Food Project has the following goals:

 2) Increase Local Produce (vegetables and fruits) being used in schools, preschools, summer programs, and food pantries

 How are we doing this?

 AWC created a local Farm to School and Farm to Food Pantry project with Wooster Local Roots facility as our base for operations.
-We provide local, fresh produce to food pantries free of charge.
+We provide local, fresh produce direct from the farm to food pantries free of charge.
 We also sell local, fresh produce to direct from the farm to schools, preschools, and summer programs at a reduced price to build sustainability into the project.